larissa10001/45NSBEHACKTEAMWAKANDA/README.md

 WHAT

-	We are building a website where users can search the safety of their city or a city they are traveling to.
+	We are building a website for college students to search the safety of varous spring break locations.
+This website can also be useful for imigrants or people moving within the country.

 WHY

+PROBLEMS

+Set up mile stones:
+What is the simplest product we can come up with and what is our biggest goal.

 TOOLS